anthonysuherli/delapan-fantasy/PER_PLAYER_MODELS.md

 ## Overview

-The walk-forward backtest now supports training individual XGBoost models for each player, with models saved in a structured directory format.
+Per-player XGBoost models train individual models for each player to capture player-specific patterns.
+Implemented in notebooks/backtest_1d_by_player.ipynb with configuration-driven features and Bayesian hyperparameter optimization.

 ## Implementation Details